Simon Fowler (photographer)

-Simon Fowler (born Simon R. Fowler in 1954) is an English photographer/director, known for his work with many singers and bands.
+Simon Fowler (born Simon R. Fowler in 1954) is an English photographer/director, known for his work with numerous singers and bands.
+Fowler's photography has been featured on the cover of many music albums and singles.

 Early life and career

 Fowler was born in Hastings.
 After completing an Art Foundation course at High Wycombe College of Art and Technology he then studied photography at Amersham College of Art and Technology.

 In 1974 he got his first job as a darkroom assistant at London Features International a photographic syndication agency founded in 1971 by businessman John Halsall and photographer Mike Putland.
 Putland left LFI in 1976 to start the RETNA. agency.
 At around the same time Fowler left working out of his own B/W portrait studio in Henley-on-Thames.